When I think of Charleston, SC, several things come to mind:

 Waterfront Park also features a pier where visitors can get a better view of the harbor or relax on a bench or on one of the swings underneath the pavilion and watch the sailboats go by.

 After walking around for several hours, I had worked up an appetite.
 Armed with the names of several recommended restaurants, I went in search of a place to eat dinner.
 The first two places I tried were very busy and required a wait.
-I was really hungry by this point, so I kept searching.
+I was really hungry by this point, so waiting was not an option.

 On Market Street, I came upon Lowcountry Bistro.
 After checking out the menu posted just outside the front door and finding that they serve typical Southern food, I went inside.
 After all, “When in Rome…” (or in my case, Charleston).

 After dinner, I was ready to call it a day and headed up Market Street toward the parking garage on Cumberland & Church Streets through the indoor market buildings in the middle of the street.
-Outside one of the buildings, a young woman played guitar and sang, her guitar case open on the ground, encouraging tips.
+Outside one of the buildings, a young woman played guitar and sang; her guitar case lay open on the ground next to her awaiting tips.

-It has been a great day.
-I headed to North Charleston to stay at my first Airbnb.
+What a great first day!
+Time to head to North Charleston to stay at my first Airbnb.

 CHARLESTON: DAY 2